-Data Protector GUI

-- In the Instant Recovery context, browse for sessions marked for instant recovery, define necessary options, and start an instant recovery session. - In the Restore context, browse for sessions stored on a backup medium, define necessary options, and start the standard Data Protector restore procedure from tape.
+- Create backup specifications for ZDB, schedule them, and start ZDB sessions. - Monitor active operations. - Use Data Protector reporting and notification capabilities. - In the Instant Recovery context, browse for sessions marked for instant recovery, define necessary options, and start an instant recovery session. - In the Restore context, browse for sessions stored on a backup medium, define necessary options, and start the standard Data Protector restore procedure from tape.